 - Base trim

 Renovating a House Can Be Rewarding

 It will take careful planning, but you can renovate your house within a couple of months from start to finish.
 To keep costs low, we recommend doing some projects yourself and leveraging professionals for tougher projects like electrical or plumbing.
 Remember to apply for permits and get a site plan to help facilitate your renovation.

 My Site Plan utilizes experienced CAD designers to create non-certified site plans.
-Once we have all the required specifications, we can deliver a site plan within 24 hours for most home renovation projects to help you secure permits and accurate contractor bids.
+Once we have all the required specifications, we can deliver a site plan within 24 hours for many home renovation projects to help you secure permits and accurate contractor bids.

 - Ryan Crownholm